How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Trials are a great way to try your potential artist’s work before your big event.
 This is the perfect time to chat with them to design your perfect look and test to see if it is something they are able to achieve.
 Most trials are a little cheaper too, so there is less at stake.

 Most Makeup artists offer trials as an option and some insist every client have one.
 Whichever the case, if you are not sure, or you have very specific expectations, I highly recommend trials, to ensure your artist is the right one for you.
 This will help avoid any possible regrets later on.
-Best to book your trial early enough that if your artist is not quite right for your style, that you have enough time to book someone else without too much stress.
+Best to book your trial early enough that if your artist is not quite right for you, that you have enough time to book someone else without too much stress.
 The last thing you want is a last minute mass call around to find a good artist.
-Many of us get booked up quite early.
+Many of us get booked up 9-12 months in advance.

 Q #8 – Are you Insured?